 QoS configurations defined in versions earlier than SNS 4 are not automatically valid.
 Traffic shapers must be set so that these QoS configurations can be enabled after an update to SNS version 4.

 QoS can be configured through two tabs:

-- Queues tab: defines traffic shapers and queues. - Traffic shapers tab: assigns traffic shapers and queues to the network interfaces in question.
+- Interfaces tab: assigns traffic shapers and queues to the network interfaces in question. - · Parameters tab: defines traffic shapers and queues.

-38.1 Queues tab
+38.1 Interfaces tab

-38.1.1 Queues
+38.1.1 Interfaces with QoS